iberatkaya/fractal-gen/README.md

-# Fractals
+# Fractal Gen

-> Fractals is a Rust project to generate fractals.
+> Fractal Gen is a Rust project to generate fractals.

 Fractals is a project designed to generate fractals as images without any external dependencies.
 Checkout the [log](https://github.com/iberatkaya/fractals/blob/master/LOG.md).
 Currently under development.